What is Somerset famous for? The answer isn’t as simple as you think!

 Visit a cider farm and you’ll find a range of different flavours: elderflower, rhubarb & ginger, pear & blackcurrant and even the warming cherry & cinnamon.

-More Famous Things to do in Somerset
+More Famous Things To Do in Somerset

 Hike Cheddar Gorge